Hi. It is Ken the Odor Dude. Here is the step by step tips to remove dog urine and feces odor

 Mix up my yard odor neutralizer formulation (Formula No 2)

-(To mix up a 3.5 gallon bucket of the product will cost you around 50 cents.
-Very inexpensive and very powerful)
+(To mix up a 3.5 gallon bucket of the product will cost you around 50 cents.)

 Step Number two

-Tip the formula onto the ground around the dog urine or dog poo in your yard.
+Tip the formula onto the ground around the dog urine or dog feces in your yard.

 You will see white foaming and this is normal as it indicates urine.
 Use a PLASTIC garden watering can to apply it so it is spread evenly.

 Move the product around with a broom gently